— Vegetarian Recipe Blog

 • When I notice some small fine bubbles (maybe about 4-5 of them) on the top I stop the grinding.
 (This is optional and may not be the case all the time).

 • In the meanwhile, when the urad daal is grinding, wash the idli rava with water about 2-3 times and drain it completely.
-There is no need to soak the idli rava in water.
-Make sure no excess water remains after draining the water.
+Soak the idli rava for about 10 minutes and then drain the water.
+Make sure no water remains after draining the water.

 • Mix this urad daal paste thoroughly with washed idli rava.
 This should be as thick as possible.
 Let it stay to ferment for at least 8 hours (24 hours in winter).